opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (3) The Registrar may refuse any request for the use of any of the services described in this Part at any time owing to the unavailability of staff or equipment or for any other reason.
 The Registrar need not give any reasons for the refusal of such a request.

-**_Applications to use the Technology Courts_**
+**_Applications to use the Video Conference Facilities and Usage of Additional Equipment_**

-(4) A request to use a Technology Court for the hearing of any matter before a Judge or Registrar must be made by filing a Request through the Electronic Filing Service at least 14 working days before the hearing at which the Technology Court is to be used and Form 266A of Appendix A of these Practice Directions in Portable Document Format (PDF) must be annexed to the Request electronic form.
+(4) A request to use the VC facilities for the hearing of any matter before a Judge or Registrar must be made by filing a Request through the Electronic Filing Service at least 14 working days before the hearing at which those facilities are to be used and Form 266A of Appendix A of these Practice Directions in Portable Document Format (PDF) must be annexed to the Request electronic form.

-(5) An application to use a Technology Court for any other dispute resolution process must be made by submitting Form 266A of Appendix A of these Practice Directions to the Registrar through the relevant person-in-charge at the organisation at which the dispute resolution process is carried out at least 14 working days before the dispute resolution proceedings at which it is to be used.
+(5) An application to use the VC facilities for any other dispute resolution process must be made by submitting Form 266A of Appendix A of these Practice Directions to the Registrar through the relevant person-in-charge at the organisation at which the dispute resolution process is carried out at least 14 working days before the dispute resolution proceedings at which it is to be used.

 (6) [deleted]

-(7) Upon the successful booking of a Technology Court for videoconferencing,
+(7) Upon a successful request to use the VC facilities,

-> (a) prior arrangements for videoconferencing testing have to be made at least 5 working days before the first day fixed for the hearing, in order to ensure equipment compatibility;
+> (a) prior arrangements for equipment testing have to be made at least 5 working days before the first day fixed for the hearing, in order to ensure equipment compatibility;

-> (b) applicants will be informed of the ISDN number for videoconferencing during the testing session; and
+> (b) applicants will be informed of the number for video conferencing during the testing session; and

-> (c) as a matter of general practice, the remote site will dial in to the Technology Court and it is the responsibility of the party requesting the videoconferencing to coordinate the booking and calling in from the remote site.
+> (c) as a matter of general practice, the remote site will connect to the number and it is the responsibility of the party requesting the VC to coordinate the booking and calling in from the remote site.

-(8) Any person who desires to use audio-visual and computers equipment additional to those provided in the Technology Courts will be asked to provide details of such equipment when applying to use the Courtroom.
-The applicant must also be prepared to have the equipment available for testing with the audio-visual system of the Technology Courts at least 3 working days before the first day fixed for the hearing.
-It is the responsibility of the applicant to provide equipment that is compatible with the audio-visual system of the Technology Courts.
+(8) Any person who desires to use audio-visual and computer equipment additional to those provided in a Courtroom will be asked to provide details of such equipment.
+The applicant must also be prepared to have the equipment available for testing with the audio-visual system of the Courtroom at least 3 working days before the first day fixed for the hearing.
+It is the responsibility of the applicant to provide equipment that is compatible with the audio-visual system of the Courtroom.

 **_Applications to use the Mobile Infocomm Technology Facilities_**